Functions, classes and modules

 This function modifies the input array, which might come as a surprise.
 The array is passed by reference, so the function can modify it.

-Functions that doesn’t modify the input arguments are easier to reason about.
+Functions that doesn’t modify the input arguments are easier to use.

 def easier_function(values):